lukasbrunner/lukasbrunner.github.io/_teaching/teaching.md

 ### Ongoing supervision

-- Work on explainable machine learning to separate climate models and observations (master's thesis)
+- Work on local and remote drivers of European heatwaves (master's thesis)
-- Work on changes in cooling and heating degree days in Canada under climate change (master's thesis)
+- Work on partitioning uncertainties in climate extreme indices (master's thesis)

 ### Scientific writing guide for students